NeuromatchAcademy/course-content/_sources/projects/docs/project_guidance.md

 ### Logistics:

-* Neuromatch Staff will send a Zoom link for your megapod and then create breakout rooms for a subgroup of project groups (about 4-5 groups each).
+* The lead TA for your megapod will make multiple subgroups of 4-5 research teams from across the entire megapod.
+Each subgroup gets a separate breakout room for their session.
+If there are too many large pods in the megapod, there may be multiple zoom links in the megapod, so make sure you have the right one for your group.
-  * timeslots 4: the last hour of project time (check the shared calendars in jupyterbook).
+  * timeslots 1,3,5:   last hour of project time, -1:00 to 0:00 relative to start of your normal tutorial time (check the shared calendars in jupyterbook).
+  * timeslots 2,4: after the course feedback session (check the shared calendars in jupyterbook).
-  There is a hard cutoff at the one hour mark.
+  There is a hard cutoff at the one hour mark, so the TAs must ensure everyone gets a turn to present.

 * Use this presentation style ([google slides](https://docs.google.com/presentation/d/1A1uaYarVot9YyCdbAAB4VDvsQfK6emqq-TwIZ9xVNwo/edit?usp=sharing) or [powerpoint](https://osf.io/ky6fj/download)) or create your own style!